US, Germany seal deal on contentious Russian gas pipeline

 Biden’s approach to Ukraine is also a sensitive political subject.
 Former President Donald Trump’s attempt to pressure Zelenskyy to dig up dirt on Biden and his son led to Trump’s first impeachment.
 He was later acquitted by the Senate.

-She and others have defended the waivers, saying they can be rescinded at any time and that that threat actually gives the U.S. more leverage.
+She and others have defended the waivers, saying they can be rescinded at any time and that threat actually gives the U.S. more leverage.
+Biden administration officials have said repeatedly that the pipeline was a foregone conclusion by the time the president took office.
 That argument has been scoffed at by pipeline opponents.

-Poland, Ukraine and other eastern and central European countries bypassed by the pipeline are concerned that Russia will use gas supplies as a political weapon.
-Lawmakers from both sides of the aisle in Congress and some members of the administration are sympathetic to that position

-Under the terms of the expected U.S.-Germany agreement, Ukraine would get $50 million in green energy technology credits, a guarantee of repayment for gas transit fees it will lose by being bypassed by the pipeline through 2024, and a pledge from both Germany and the U.S. that sanctions will be revisited should Russia use the gas as a political weapon, according to the congressional aides.

 By MATTHEW LEE